cschwem2er/stminsights/README.md

 <img src="/images/stminsights_interface.PNG" width="600" height="400">

 This app enables interactive validation, interpretation and visualisation of [Structural Topic Models](http://structuraltopicmodel.com) (STM).
 In case you are not familiar with STM, the [package vignette](https://cran.r-project.org/web/packages/stm/vignettes/stmVignette.pdf) is an excellent starting point.
+In contrast to [stmgui](https://cran.r-project.org/web/packages/stmgui/index.html), which also allows to preprocess text data and fit models, stminsights is focused more on making your life easier after these steps.

 ## How to Install